raspy135/Qun-mk2/README.md

 6. Play multiple notes.
 You should hear four voices.
 7. Turn off Compressor of the Slave device (Play:Mixer:Comp threshold to 0.0dB) to match volume

-Minimum setup to achieve PolyQuad (1 Oscillator per voice) will be the following with 2 devices setup:
+Minimum setup to achieve PolyQuad (one Oscillator per voice) will be the following with 2 devices setup:

 1. In System menu, "Num of devices" should be 2 for all devices.
 Set Dev Index=1 for Master device, 2 for Slave device.
 2. Initialize a preset (SHIFT + PARAM) on Master device.